Preethy87999/online-EssenceFashion-websiteTesting/README.md

 # online-EssenceFashion-websiteTesting

-run the website using var/www/html
+Run the given website using var/www/html
 Project based on selenium and testng testng.xml file create to run
+Generated report using ExtentReport